With all the added holiday tasks at this time of year, it’s easy to forget about the credit card you opened a year ago that has a calendar year offer!

 There’s one more opportunity to really stretch your travel credits!
 One of the best opportunities to redeem these annual travel credits is to pick up a new card right now.
 You can triple up on the annual travel credit to maximize your bonuses.

 If you apply for these cards in December, you could earn the annual credits in December 2016, 2017, and in January 2018 all with one annual fee.
-That’s my plan for the new Platinum card I just received and whichever Chase card above I end up with!
-I’ll let you know how it works in January 2018!
+I’m currently in year two of the annual travel credits for the Platinum card I picked up last year.

 Credit Card Application Links